koipondkeepers/resume/README.md

 - Responsible for meeting minutes documentation, team coordination, client communication and managerial assistance by request

 ## Education
-Rutgers University, BA: Information Technology & Informatics, 2016
+Rutgers University (New Brunswick), BA: Information Technology & Informatics, 2016
 ES6 for Everyone, 2018
 React for Beginners, 2018